 - Working on an ICSID Arbitration for Kuwaiti investors against the Government of Jordan.

-- Working on an ICC Arbitration in connection with the design and construction of the Panama Canal.
+- Advising on a number of ICC arbitrations in connection with the design and construction of a major maritime project in Central America.

 - Working on a multi-million pounds adjudication regarding the interpretation of a major PFI Contract.